Slowly evolving horizons in Einstein gravity and beyond: Introduction

-Among the different types of trapping horizons the {\it future outer trapping horizon} (FOTH) turns out to be important as it provides an equivalent local description of an event horizon \cite{Hayward:1993wb}.
-A slowly evolving FOTH was introduced by Booth and Fairhurst in \cite{Booth:2003ji,Booth:2006bn} that can capture a near-equilibrium situation.
-In this article we study the trapping horizons for BH in Einstein gravity and beyond.
-Particularly, we focus on locating a \textit{slowly evolving null surface} (SENS), introduced in \cite{Booth:2010eu, Booth:2012xm} , that behaves similar to a weakly perturbed event horizon.
-The slowly evolving horizons are not only useful to accommodate initial and final states that are not infinitesimally separated, but they also provide a simple and effective way to characterize the near-equilibrium situations.
-Studying these horizons may shed useful insight on the near-equilibrium phases of colliding BH in the early or very late stage of merger \cite{Dreyer:2002mx}.
+Among the different types of trapping horizons the {\it future outer trapping horizon} (FOTH) turns out to be important as it provides an equivalent local description of an event horizon \cite{hayward1994}.
+A slowly evolving FOTH was introduced by Booth and Fairhurst in \cite{booth2004,booth2007} that can emulate near-equilibrium behaviour.
+In this article we study the trapping horizons of BH in Einstein gravity and beyond.
+Particularly, we focus on locating a \textit{slowly evolving null surface} (SENS), introduced in \cite{booth2010, booth2013}, that behaves similar to a weakly perturbed event horizon.
+The slowly evolving horizons are not only useful to accommodate initial and final states that are not infinitesimally separated, but they also provide a simple and effective way to characterize near-equilibrium situations.
+Studying these horizons may shed useful insight on the near-equilibrium phases of colliding BH in the early or very late stage of merger \cite{dreyer2003a}.

-The draft is organised as follows: in the next section, we describe the notation and the set-up to be used throughout the paper.
-In section II, we introduce the FOTH of a charged Vaidya metric and discuss the properties of it.
+The paper is organised as follows: in the next section, we describe the notation and the set-up to be used throughout the paper.
+In section III, we introduce the FOTH of a charged Vaidya metric and discuss the properties of it.
 We also introduce the SENS to the reader.
 Location and properties of the SENS are detailed thereafter.
 In the next section we study the SENS of a supertranslated Vaidya black hole having a non-spherical horizon.
-Here interestingly the location of slowly evolving horizons are dependent on the angular variable $\theta$.
+However, the spacetime still has a spherical topology.
+The location of slowly evolving horizons in this case are dependent on the angular variable $\theta$.
 The consequences are discussed with plots.
 The next section contains the study of SENS for a Vaidya black hole in EGB gravity in 5 dimensions.
 Next, the first and second law of black hole mechanics for the SENS are introduced.
 The validity of these laws for the EGB BH is discussed.
-Finally we conclude by highlighting notable outcomes of the studies made in the paper and indicate some future prospects. \\
+Finally, we conclude by highlighting notable outcomes of our study and indicate some future prospects.